Cyber insurance: what is it, and why do you need it?

 How do these factors impact your cyber insurance strategy?

 As you can imagine, insurance companies don’t want to be left holding the bag as cybercrime and ransomware increase.
 Thus, they’re raising insurance premiums.
 After misjudging risk in 2019 and 2020, some insurers have exited the cybersecurity insurance market, which allows those companies that remain to capture increased demand while keeping premiums high.

 Cyber insurance companies are tightening security requirements

-In addition, to reduce their risk, cyber insurance companies are tightening security requirements before they grant insurance coverage to their customers.
+In addition, to reduce their risk, insurance companies are tightening cybersecurity requirements before they grant insurance coverage to their customers.
 Specifically, insurers are taking a close look at how well businesses follow security best practices, such as access control, multi-factor authentication, and the principle of least privilege.

 What is cyber insurance?

 Cyber insurance is a policy with an insurance carrier to mitigate a businesses’ financial risk exposure by offsetting costs related to damages and recovery after a data breach, ransomware attack, or another cybersecurity incident.
 It can shield you from the costs of investigations, forensics, compliance fines, lawsuits, and even extortion payments.